Vmoon1620/CS4389_GroupProject/README.md

 Lastly, create a local environment file, '.env' in the server directory.
 Any key/value pair put in this file will be automatically added to your environment variables on server startup.
+Enter the same database information that you used for the database.
 The Flask server needs at minimum these lines:<br>

 ```
 DEBUG=True